openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_configure.rst

 Overview of Group Configurations
 ****************************************

-Before you can create content experiments, you must specify at least one group configuration for your course.
+Before you can create :ref:`content experiments<Overview of Content Experiments>`, you must specify at least one group configuration for your course.

 A group configuration defines how many groups of learners are in an experiment.
 You can have any number of group configurations in your course.
 When you create a content experiment, you select the group configuration to use.

-For example, you may want to do two different experiments at different times during your course.
+For example, you might want to run two different content experiments at different times during your course.
 In one content experiment, learners either see a video or complete a reading assignment.
 You can then include problems so that you can see which group learned the material more completely.
 For this content experiment, you need a group configuration that assigns your learners to two experiment groups.

 In the other content experiment, you can present the same question using four different types of problems.
 For this content experiment, you need a